Phạm Văn

-Fan Wen was an ethnic Chinese sold into slavery as a child to a barbarian chieftain.
+Fan Wen has been described as an ethnic Chinese sold into slavery as a child to a barbarian chieftain.
 Legend states he caught two carp while tending goats, and hid them from his master.
 He was surprised to see them turned into two stones, one of which had iron in it.
 He forged two sabres and prayed, "If I split this rock when I hit it, let the divine virtue embodied in it make me a king."
 At fifteen, he fled and sought refuge with a Cham merchant, traveling to Western Jin dynasty of China in 315, before settling in Champa.
 He then entered the employ of Fan Yi, using his knowledge of martial art and city fortifications.
 He used the trust he gained to alienate Fan Yi from his children.